How Does FAFSA Work?

-- Legal permanent resident or eligible non-citizen like a U.S. national.
+- legal permanent resident or eligible noncitizen like a U.S. national.

-People with criminal records are still eligible for federal financial aid unless you were convicted of possessing or selling illegal drugs while you were receiving federal financial aid in the past.
+Those with criminal records are still eligible for federal financial aid unless you were convicted of possessing or selling illegal drugs while you were receiving federal financial aid in the past.

-How is the FAFSA aid distributed?
+How is FAFSA aid distributed?